 Enjoy your food by the fireside to warm up.

-1. General Sutter Inn/ Bull’s Head Public House, Lititz, PA
+1. Lititz Springs Inn & Spa/ Bull’s Head Public House, Lititz, PA

 Located in the heart of Lititz, this pub is quintessentially British.
 Serving traditional English fare and pints, the Bull’s Head Public House has been recognized as the best beer bar in PA in the annual Great American Beer Bar competition.
-If you want to warm up you can take your beverage into the Historic General Sutter Inn and relax by the fireside.
+If you want to warm up you can take your beverage into the Historic Lititz Springs Inn & Spa and relax by the fireside.

 2. The Fridge, Lancaster, PA